This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 How To Approach The Car

-Don’t even look much at her.
-You can perceive her and her energy without looking!
+Don’t even look much at your dog.
+You can get a good sense of her feelings and her energy without even looking!

-If your dog feels at any time that she is overwhelmed and has gone into an anxiety attack, then you are moving too fast and you are overwhelming the dog.
-Back off one or two steps.
+If your dog feels at any time that she’s stressed, then she is likely to have an anxiety attack.
+If that happens, then you’re moving too fast and you’re overwhelming your dog.
+Back up one or two steps away from the car.

 You might have to wait awhile before approaching the car again.